International Gleaning Symposium

 What it looks like.

 Each year speakers from around the country present and share ideas on how to organize and improve gleaning programs, empowering our members to strengthen their communities while reducing food waste.
 2019’s event in Seattle, Washington sold out.
 With 75 participants representing 50 organizations, 33 of these participants came on scholarships.
+In 2020, we got together virtually.
+Recordings of the 2020 sessions can be found below.

 This conference is part of a larger effort of our association to grow the gleaning movement to improve and increase the nutritional value of food accessible to our most vulnerable community members.
 We know we are strongest when we work together and share knowledge and resources freely.
 Together, we are striving to build a movement that understands the importance of not just the calories provided, but the abundance of benefits that come with access to nutritious food.